cylc/cylc-flow/doc/src/suite-config.rst

 the ``[runtime]`` section of the emitting task, and reported using the ``cylc message`` command in task scripting.
 The graph trigger notation refers to the item name of the registered output message.
-And example mesage triggering suite:
+And example message triggering suite:

 .. literalinclude:: suites/message-triggers/suite.rc
    :language: cylc